Welcome

 This is the website for the second edition of Data Science in Education Using R. For the first edition, visit datascienceineducation-1ed.netlify.app/

 Welcome to Data Science in Education Using R!
 Inspired by {bookdown}, this book is open source.
-Its contents are reproducible and publicly accessible for people worldwide.
+Its contents are reproducible and publicly accessible to people worldwide.
 The online version of the book is hosted at datascienceineducation.com.

 Prologue

-We were on Twitter a lot in November of 2017.
-We talked about things like debugging R code, interpreting model coefficients, and working on spreadsheets with three header rows.
+We were on social media a lot in November of 2017.
+We talked about things like debugging code, interpreting model coefficients, and working on spreadsheets with too many rows.
 We kept coming back to these topics over and over again.
-It was like having an obscure hobby with online friends because it’s hard to find local knitters who only knit Friends characters, or vinyl collectors who only collect Swedish disco albums.
-When you work as a data science consultant in education or as an educator learning data science, it’s hard to find that professional community that just gets you.
-Going to education conferences is great, but the eyes glaze over when you start talking about regression models.
-The data science conferences are super, but the group at the cocktail table gets smaller when you vent about the state of aggregate test score data.
+It was like having an obscure hobby with online friends because it’s hard to find local knitters who only knit Friends characters or vinyl collectors who only collect Swedish disco albums.

 So give your chicken family a big hug, open up your laptop, and let’s start learning together.
 Turns out, there are a lot more hatchlings wanting to be eagles and chickens at the same time.